RfidResearchGroup/proxmark3/README.md

    - Nvidia Jetson Nano

 ## Precompiled binaries
 We don't maintain any precompiled binaries in this repo.
-There is community effort over at the Proxmark3 forum where @gator96100 has set up a google drive with many mingw binaries which is up-to-date.
+There is community effort over at the Proxmark3 forum where @gator96100 has set up a AWS bucket with many mingw binaries which is up-to-date.
 We link to these files here as to make it easier for users.

 If you are having troubles with these files, contact the package maintainer [@gator96100](https://github.com/gator96100) and read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763) where known issues has been documented.

-Ref:
-For Proxmark3 RDV4
 - [Precompiled builds for RDV40 dedicated x64](https://www.proxmarkbuilds.org/#rdv40-64/)

-For Proxmark3 RDV4 with blueshark addon
 - [Precompiled builds for RDV40 dedicated with Bluetooth addon x64](https://www.proxmarkbuilds.org/#rdv40_bt-64/)

-Generice Proxmark3 devices (non RDV4),  for Proxmark3 Easy,  RDV1, RDV2, RDV3, etc etc
+Generic Proxmark3 devices (non RDV4),  for Proxmark3 Easy,  RDV1, RDV2, RDV3, etc etc
 - [Precompiled builds for RRG / Iceman repository x64](https://www.proxmarkbuilds.org/#rrg_other-64/)